 The finished blind looks good and would probably be mistaken for the real McCoy by even humans at a distance.
-That was a stroke of genius to use soil erosion straw materials to simulate the hay.
+Using soil erosion straw materials to simulate the hay was a stroke of genius.
 It looks and probably smells like the real thing to deer.
-Plus, it would probably be easy to change it out with fresh material on the cheap every season, keeping up the illusion of a harmless haybale.
+Changing it out with fresh material on the cheap every season would be easy, keeping up the illusion of a harmless hay bale.

-About the only other things we would add would be some carpeting on the floor to muffle sounds and some padded rests on the windows to rest a rifle or shotgun.
-You could probably add some see-through mesh material if you want to further mask movements inside.
+The only other things we would add would be carpeting on the floor to muffle sounds and padded rests on the windows to rest a rifle or shotgun.
+You could add some see-through mesh material to mask movements further inside.

-It appears this guy bought most of these materials new, but a resourceful hunter could probably build something similar out of mostly recycled materials.
-If you can scavenge some extra 2x4s or plywood from a construction site, it would probably cut your costs considerably.
+It appears this guy bought most of these materials new.
+Still, a resourceful hunter could build a similar hay bale blind from recycled materials.
+It will probably cut your costs if you scavenge some extra 2x4s or plywood from a construction site.

 We dig the look of this blind.
-What a resourceful idea to get up close and personal with deer on food plots, especially during those late season hunts when the animals are wary!
+It's an innovative way to get up close and personal with deer on food plots, especially during those late-season hunts when the animals are wary!